celprov/hcph-sops/docs/data-management/post-session.md

             git config --global --add user.name "Bob McBobFace" git config --global --add user.email bob@example.com
             ```

-        !!! warning "DataLad"

-            If calling DataLad returns the following error:
-                ``` bash
-                ImportError: cannot import name 'getargspec' from 'inspect' (/home/users/cprovins/miniconda3/lib/python3.11/inspect.py)`.
-                ```
-            You can resolve this dependency issue by creating a Conda environment with a lower version of Python.
-                ``` bash
-                conda create -n "datalad" python=3.8
-                conda activate datalad
-                ```
     - [ ] Go in the repository where you usually store datasets and create an empty DataLad dataset by running:
         ```
         cd /data/datasets/